 Bryan University can fast-track you to success, giving you the education, skills, and confidence to qualify for a great job in less than a year!

 Enjoy the flexibility to choose from a range of career paths2, such as:

 Preparing now means you’ll be ready for the jobs of the future.

 With a degree from Bryan University, find opportunities to work in a variety of healthcare settings:

-Your future job will demand career-specific skills, which is exactly what you’ll be working on throughout the Advanced Medical Billing, Coding and Electronic Health Records (AMBC) program of study.
+Your future job will demand career-specific skills, which is exactly what you’ll be working on throughout the Medical Billing and Coding Certificate program of study.
 Guided by healthcare experts with real-world experience, Bryan University’s curriculum is built around what the industry needs.

 In our interactive, cutting-edge online classrooms, your courses will cover: